DoritosConfirmed/TCMD-Rules/README.md

 ★@LGBTQ+ - This is for those who want to rep that they're part of the LGBTQ+ community (these members are protected under the staff.
 Bullying any member wielding this role will result in an immediate perma ban) Gives access to the LGBTQ channel

+★@Weeb - We love anime, you probably love anime.
+Why don't we talk about it?
+Gains access to the Anime Discsussion channel

+★@KPOP - We know you like Korean Pop Groups, especially those that contain very attractive men.
+Gains access to the KPOP Discussion channel for discussing those very attractive Koreans

 # Server Text Channels

 **WELCOME:**